holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 - No FL protocol fields were changed.
 - Gradient centralization is client-local and does not alter FLModel params, metadata, aggregation keys, or evaluation.
+- Optional client gradient clipping is client-local and does not alter FLModel params, metadata, aggregation keys, or evaluation.
 - FedDyn-style dynamic regularization is client-local state inside the existing client loop and adds no FLModel params, metadata, aggregation keys, or evaluation changes.
 - FedDrift EMA correction is client-local state inside the existing client loop and adds no FLModel params, metadata, aggregation keys, or evaluation changes.
 - FedNova is server-local and reuses existing DIFF params plus `NUM_STEPS_CURRENT_ROUND`; it adds no client metadata.